Extracting high-order cosmological information in galaxy surveys with power spectra: Conclusions

+To further demonstrate the efficacy of our method, we perform another analysis at a higher redshift using $P$ and $B_0$ from an independent set of mocks: a suite of $4000$ high-resolution $N$-body mocks ($512^3$ particles in a box with $500 \ h^{-1} {\rm Mpc}$ a side) produced at $z=1.02$.
+This allows us to include the AP effect when performing the BAO and RSD analysis.
+This test confirms that $P_{\rm pre}, \ P_{\rm post}$ and $P_{\rm cross}$ are complementary for constraining cosmological parameters, and that $P_{\rm all}$ contains almost all the information in $P$ combined with $B_0$, which is consistent with our findings from the {\sc Molino} analysis (see Methods and Supplement Figures 16-19 for more details).

-Stage-IV redshift surveys including the Dark Energy Spectroscopic Instrument (DESI)\cite{DESI}, Euclid\cite{EUCLID} and the Prime Focus Spectrograph (PFS)\cite{PFS} will release galaxy maps over a wide range of redshift with an exquisite precision.
-Given that the number density of these galaxies is expected to be sufficiently high to allow for a reconstruction, the novel method presented in this work can be directly applied to yield a much more precise measurement of cosmological parameters, compared to the traditional 2-point, or even the 2-point $+$ 3-point analyses.
+Stage-IV redshift surveys including the Dark Energy Spectroscopic Instrument (DESI)\cite{DESI}, Euclid\cite{EUCLID} and the Prime Focus Spectrograph (PFS)\cite{PFS} will release galaxy maps over a wide range of { redshifts} with an exquisite precision.
+As long as the distribution of a tracer in a given redshift range is not too sparse, namely, the number density is not lower than $10^{-4} \ h^{3} {\rm Mpc}^{-3}$ so that a reconstruction can be efficiently performed\cite{White:2010qd}, the method presented in this work can be directly applied to extract high order statistics for constraining cosmological parameters from 2-point measurements, which is computationally much more efficient to perform.
 Since the reconstruction will be performed anyway for most ongoing and forthcoming galaxy surveys to improve the BAO signal, our proposed analysis can be performed at almost no additional computational cost.

-Additional work is required to link the cosmological parameters to the observables, especially the reconstructed power spectrum\cite{Hikage19,Chen19} and the cross power spectrum\cite{xpower} on (quasi-) nonlinear scales, and this is challenging using traditional approaches, \eg, methods based on perturbation theories.
-However, new model-free approaches including the simulation-based emulators, will be ideal for implementing our analysis on actual galaxy surveys.
+Additional work is required to build a link between cosmological parameters to the full shape of power spectra for a likelihood analysis, and this is challenging using perturbation-theory-based models on (quasi-) nonlinear scales, especially for the reconstructed power spectrum and the cross power spectrum.
+However, model-free approaches including the simulation-based emulation\cite{2010ApJ...713.1322L, Kobayashi:2020zsw, Neveux:2022tuk}, can be used for performing the $P_{\rm all}$ analysis down to nonlinear scales, in order to extract the cosmological information from the power spectra to the greatest extent.
+The emulator-based $P_{\rm all}$ analysis was recently performed and validated \cite{PallEmulator:2023}, which well demonstrates the idea proposed in this work.

 \begin{addendum}